jdougherty4/test/chapter1.md

 skills: 1
 ```

 All code that we write in these boot camps is called scripts.
-Every time you execuate code, it's run through the console.
+Every time you execute code, it's run through the console.
 You can use the console located at the bottom to tell R what to do.
-You can do math, save things as variables, and use functions to perform actions.
+You can perform math operations, save things as variables, and use functions to perform actions.

 `@instructions`
 - Copy and paste the first line of code into the console